augustasbertulis/Advanced-Analytics-Group-2/README.md

 - `data/raw data/` : Contains the raw CSV files.
 - `processed data/` : Folder where all outputs are stored (cluster assignments, summaries, visualizations, cleaned data).
 - `main.py` : Script that runs the analysis.
 - `README.md` : Documentation for the project.
+- `paths.py` : A small utility script that defines project data paths and ensures required directories exist.

 ---
 # How to Run